SebastianRValdivia/SebastianRValdivia/README.md

 When programming, I oriented myself towards the use of free and open software because I was fascinated by being able to understand how something I was using worked.
 As it was in my nature, it didn't take long to generate a working environment on Linux and other tools that I configured manually.
 Over time I felt a connection to the community and decided to contribute to it.

 Finally, dear reader, you may have recognized my favorite hobby: writing.
 Something I also love building is stories.
-I love books, reading and narrating them, exploring and creating worlds with different characters, all this meanwhile I discovering the complex universe of linguistics.
+I love books, reading and narrating them, exploring and creating worlds with different characters, all this while I'm discovering the complex universe of linguistics.